up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-giga-hub-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ## Giga Hub software versions

-The software version can be used as a verification parameter by the OLT.
+The software version can be used as a provisioning attribute by the OLT.
 Therefore, it is important to keep up-to-date with the latest listing.

 | Firmware Version | External Firmware Version |